 - (1) Persons in custody have the right to eight (8) hours of uninterrupted rest within each 24-hour period.
 In addition, they shall be guaranteed at least two (2) hours of walking in the open air daily. - (2) A person in custody shall be allowed to have personal belongings and hygienic items in his possession, and shall also be allowed to procure at his own expense books, newspapers and other printed media.
-A detainee shall also be allowed to keep other objects in such a quantity and size so as not to disturb the living environment in the room and the internal regulations of the custody.
-In admitting a person to custody, objects related to the criminal offense shall be seized from him during the search of his person, and any other objects that the arrestee is not allowed to have in his possession while in custody shall be put aside and stored according to his instruction or delivered to a person designated by him.
+A detainee shall also be allowed to keep other objects in such a quantity and size so as not to disturb the living environment in the room and the internal regulations of the detention facility.
+When a person is admitted to custody, objects related to the criminal offense shall be seized from him during the search of his person, and any other objects that the detainee is not allowed to have in his possession while in custody shall be put aside and stored according to his instruction or delivered to a person designated by him.

-The Right to Communication of the Person in Custody with the Outside World and Defense Attorney
+Right to Communication of Persons in Custody with the Outside World and Defense Attorneys

-(1) Upon the approval of the preliminary proceedings judge and under his supervision or the supervision of a person designated by him, the detainee may receive visits from his spouse or extramarital partner or relatives, and at his request, from a physician and other persons subject to internal regulations of the custody.
-Some visits may be prohibited if they could detrimentally affect the conduct of the proceedings.
+- (1) Upon the approval of the preliminary proceedings judge or the preliminary hearing judge and under his supervision or the supervision of a person designated by him, the detainee may receive visits from his spouse or cohabitee or relatives, and at his request, from a physician and other persons subject to internal regulations of the custody.
+Certain visits may be prohibited if they could detrimentally affect the conduct of the proceedings. - (2) The preliminary proceedings judge or the preliminary hearing judge shall allow a consular official of a foreign country to visit the person in custody who is a citizen of that country, subject to the internal regulations of the detention facility. - (3) A detainee may correspond with persons not in custody with the knowledge and under supervision of the preliminary proceedings judge, the preliminary hearing judge, the judge or the presiding judge.
+A detainee may be prohibited from sending and receiving letters and other mail, but not from sending a motion, complaint or appeal. - (4) A detainee shall be prohibited from using a cellular phone but shall have the right, subject to internal regulations of the detention facility, to make telephone calls at his own expense.
+To that end, the detention facility administration shall provide the detainees with a sufficient number of public telephone connections.
+The preliminary proceedings judge, the preliminary hearing judge, the single trial

-- (2) The preliminary proceedings judge or the preliminary hearing judge shall allow a consular official of a foreign country to visit the person in custody who is a citizen of that country, subject to the internal regulations of the custody. - (3) A detainee may correspond with persons not in custody with the knowledge and under supervision of the preliminary proceedings judge, the preliminary hearing judge, the judge or the presiding judge.
-A detainee may be prohibited from sending and receiving letters and other mail, but not from sending a request, complaint or appeal. - (4) A detainee shall be prohibited from using cellular phone but shall have the right, subject to internal regulations of the custody, to make telephone calls at his own expense.
-To that end, the detention administration shall provide the detainees with a sufficient number of public telephone connections.
-The preliminary proceedings judge, the preliminary hearing judge, the individual judge or the presiding judge may, for a reason of security or due to the existence of one of the reasons referred to in Article 132 Paragraph 1 Item a) through c), of this Code restrict or prohibit, by a decision, the use of the telephone by a detainee. - (5) A detainee shall be entitled to free and unrestrained communications with his defense attorney.
+- judge or the presiding judge may, for reasons of security or due to the existence of one of the reasons referred to in Article 189 Paragraph 1 Item a) through c), of this Code restrict or prohibit, by a decision, the use of the telephone by a detainee. - (5) A detainee shall be entitled to free and unrestricted communications with his defense attorney.